weesvisje/docs/docs/common/how-it-works/big-peer.md

 Ditto's distributed database architecture is a composition of Small Peers and Big Peers.
 Small peers are predominantly used to synchronize data across web, mobile, desktop, and IoT apps where storage, RAM, and CPU resources are generally static and unchangable.
 For example, if you were to buy an iPhone with 256 Gigabytes of storage, you are pretty much stuck with this size unless you buy another iPhone.

 Conversely, Big Peers are database peers which live in the cloud and are capable of sharding or partitioning.
 When they sync with small peers, they look like any other peer.
-However, a Big Peer can be split across multiple virtual or physical nodes allowing for both horiztonal and vertical scaling of resources as your application demands grow.
+However, a Big Peer can be split across multiple virtual or physical nodes allowing for both horizontal and vertical scaling of resources as your application demands grow.

 The Big Peer fits into Ditto's vision of syncing data, anywhere.
 Big Peer is cloud-ready, multi-tenant, highly available, fault tolerant, offers causally consistent transactions, and works seamlessly with Small Peer devices.